theislab/archmap_doc/docs/beta_feature/index.rst

    - **Atlas name to display:** This is the display name of your atlas on the website.
    - **Batch covariate key:** The batch covariate key is the `.obs` column name of your AnnData object stored as your uploaded **h5ad** file.
 This column name is your chosen batch covariate label that was used during the integration of your atlas.
    - **Cell type key:** This is the cell type key that was used if you integrated with semi-supervised models **scANVI** or **scPoli**.
 If **SCVI** was used, please input one of the cell type labels in your `.obs` dataframe of your AnnData object.
-   - **Cell types for label transfer:** Please input the cell type key you would like to use for label transfer to mapped query data.
-This key name should match one of the cell type labels in your `.obs` dataframe of your AnnData object.
+   - **Cell type keys for label transfer:** Please input the cell type keys you would like to use for label transfer to mapped query data.
+Each of the keys should match one of the cell type labels in your `.obs` dataframe of your AnnData object and should be separated by commas (if there are two or more levels of cell type labels you want to map to).
    - **Number of cells:** The number of cells in your atlas.
    - **Species:** The species that your atlas models.
    - **Set atlas to private:** If `True` (default), your atlas will not be public for other users to map to after the revision stage.
 If `False`, all users of ArchMap will be able to access and map to your atlas post-revision.